Policy Priorities: Current ACS Position Statements

 Visa Restrictions: Supports timely screening for visiting scientists and students.
 Commits to assisting federal agencies with technical expertise.

-Biomonitoring: Supports collection of biomonitoring data to better identify, understand, and communicate the potential environmental and human health risks associated with chemical exposures.
-Encourages continued development of biomonitoring methodology for tracking the fate of chemicals, their exposure pathways and uptake mechanisms, and trends in human exposures.
+Biomonitoring: Supports collection of biomonitoring data to better identify, understand, and communicate the potential risks associated with chemical exposures.
+Encourages the development of biomonitoring methodology to track the fate of chemicals, their exposure pathways, uptake mechanisms, and trends in human exposure.

-Climate: Reviews the science and recommends action on reducing greenhouse gases as well as adaptation strategies for dealing with climate change.
-Encourages continued research and funding into the effects of climate change, while emphasizing the importance of educating the public on this issue.
+Chemicals Management & Regulation: Addresses issues of public confidence, risk assessment, the responsibilities of industry, and sustainability.
+Makes recommendations on incorporation of green chemistry principles, data testing and exemptions, and the education and training of chemical scientists.

-Chemicals Management: Addresses issues of public confidence, risk assessment, the responsibilities of industry, and sustainability.
-Makes specific recommendations on incorporation of green chemistry principles; data, testing, and exemptions; and the education and training of chemical scientists.
+Climate: Reviews the science and recommends action on greenhouse gas reduction and climate-change adaptation strategies.
+Encourages continued funding for research into the effects of climate change, while also emphasizing the importance of educating the public on the issue.

-Endocrine Disruption: Endorses expanded endocrine disrupter education and research and the development of more effective science-based decision-making tools and methods for reducing and eliminating exposures of humans and the environment.
+Endocrine Disruption: Endorses expanded education and research as well as the development of more effective methods to reduce the release of endocrine disrupters into the environment and to limit human exposure.

-Inherently Safer Technology: Endorses federal support for developing IST and greater use of IST in reducing risk.
+Inherently Safer Technologies (ISTs): Endorses federal support for developing ISTs and greater use of ISTs in reducing risk.

-Regulation of Laboratory Waste: Reviews the pitfalls of regulations intended for large-scale chemical manufacturing being applied to laboratories.
+Regulation of Laboratory Waste: Reviews the pitfalls of regulations meant for large-scale chemical manufacturing being applied to laboratories.

-Scientific Insight & Integrity: Supports the use of insightful and comprehensive scientific and engineering research and analysis to assist the development and evaluation of policy options.
-Encourages policies—including transparency, openness, empowerment of scientists inside and outside of government, and an appropriate scientific advisory system—that help the government obtain and apply scientific assessments.
+Scientific Insight & Integrity: Supports the use of comprehensive scientific research and analysis to help develop and evaluate policy options.
+Encourages policies that help the government obtain and apply scientific assessments.

 Sustainability of the Chemical Enterprise: Defines the concept of sustainability in the context of the chemical enterprise.
-Supports government incentives for sustainable technologies, including regulatory flexibility, tax incentives, and research support.
+Supports government incentives for sustainable technologies.

 Join the conversation